-It should be noted that some developments consisted principally of residential development but with a significant element of non-residential.
+It should be noted that some developments consisted of mixed residential and non-residential development.
 These developments have been classified according to their main non-residential use for the purpose of this report.
-(This also applies to Indicators 38 and 39.
+(This also applies to Indicators 38 and 39.)

-There were 67 non-residential developments completed and identified through monitoring for the 2005/06 period.
-Of these, 81% were considered to be compliant with the general parking standards being used at the time of determination.
+There were 66 non-residential developments completed during the 2006/07period.
+Of these, 91% were considered to be compliant with the general parking standards being used at the time of determination.